 I have personally had two horrible experiences with these mean street dogs.
-These events happened in Hanoi’s West Lake area, known to be the ex-pat area or where many foreigners live.
-I mention this as generally the streets are clean, but still, some dogs roam the streets in attendance and without muzzles.
-Some of these dogs can be quite mean.
+These events happened in Hanoi’s West Lake area, the ex-pat area or where many foreigners live.

-If you happen to get a bite while in Hanoi, you can read our blog entitled Guide to Emergency Medical Care in Hanoi.
+If you happen to get a bite while in Hanoi, you can read our guide to Emergency Medical Care in Hanoi.
 Vietnam by clicking here.
-This blog tells you the major clinics or hospitals you can get adequate medical care.
+This blog tells you the significant clinics or hospitals you can get adequate medical care.

 Here are some facts about Rabies.
 Most of these facts have come from the World Health Organization:

 - Dog bites cause 99% of human cases of rabies.
 The silva of an infected animal transmits rabies.
 So it does not need to be just a bite; it can also be a scratch that can infect you.

 - Thoroughly washing the wound with soap can help, but you must get a vaccination if infected.
 Seek immediate attention if you are infected or suspect you are infected.
 Do not take the chance and wait.

 - Rabies affects mainly rural areas, but you can also find rabies in dogs in the city.
 The most highly affected parts of the world for rabies are Africa and Asia.

 - About 1 death every 9 minutes due to rabies, but 40% of the victims are under 15 years old.